Arlanthir/notes/CardMagic.md

 2. When closing the spread after the replacement, catch a break above the replaced card while the spread covers it.
 3. Square the deck and pivot it into an overhand lift shuffle, controlling packet **A** as usual.

+## Forces

+### Delayed cut force

+1. Instruct the spectator to cut the deck anywhere.
+2. Finish the cut in a cross so it's noticeable where the deck was cut.
+3. Spend some time explaining the trick you will do afterwards.
+4. Instruct the spectator to turn over the top card of the bottom portion, reinforcing that it's the card they cut to (in fact, it isn't, it is the card that was initially on top of the deck).

+### Backslip force (see the [shuffle section]((#backslip-force)))

+### Lift shuffle force (see the [shuffle section](#lift-shuffle-force))

 ## Flourishes